Candid photography is capable of catching moments that live on forever

 Know Your Camera and Use It Well

 Taking great truly candid photos means having your camera at hand and having it ready for quick use.
 Because an obtrusive camera can immediately draw attention and turn your candid session into Day of the Dead photos, photographers recommend using prime lenses that create a smaller profile and ditching the flash.
-An ISO setting of 400 with a widened aperture can give you plenty of light with which to shoot or you can also experiment with various lenses between 50 mm and 28 mm, adjusting apertures to suit the setting.
+An ISO setting of 400 with a widened aperture can give you plenty of light with which to shoot or you can also experiment with various lenses between 50 mm and 28 mm, adjusting apertures to suit the settings need to pose for the photograph

 With today’s cameras, it’s always a good idea to shoot in burst mode and take lots of photos.
 A good memory card will allow you to take plenty of shots you can later cull for the best candid moments.
 And it’s also useful to familiarize yourself with post processing techniques.
 Those shooting-from-the-hip photos that aren’t quite framed right or where the lighting is a little off can be corrected if you have a grasp of digital processing techniques.